 Maximize Retirement Contributions

 Pro Tip: At bare minimum, make sure you take advantage of the full match (if they offer one)!
-For example, if you employer offers a 50% match on the first 6% you contribute, make sure you are saving 6% of your salary.
+For example, if your employer offers a 50% match on the first 6% you contribute, make sure you are contributing 6% of your salary.
 In return you will receive 3% (50% * 6%) from your employer to your retirement plan.
-This is why they call it “free” money.
+This is why they call it "free" money.
 Would you ever say no to a 3% bonus each year?
-Yea, that is what I thought!
+Yeah, that’s what I thought!
 Get your full match!

 Store Your Money Where It Can Grow

-Avoid storing your money in savings accounts (besides short-term needs and your emergency fund) where it can’t grow or earn interest.
-Keep the money in interest-bearing accounts or invest it in stocks where it can work for you.
-You best friend is compounding interest!
+Avoid storing your money in savings accounts (besides short-term needs and your emergency fund) where it can't grow or earn interest.
+Keep the money in interest-bearing accounts or invest it where it can work for you.
+Your best friend is compounding interest!
 This is one of the simplest ways to increase your net worth through long-term investing.
 Investing doesn't have to be complicated — just continue to save!

-Being a HENRY is not a bad thing, you must have done something right to earn that high income!
-Now, let’s get the net worth growing and you can ditch the HENRY status!
-It won’t happen overnight (unless you hit the lottery…which is not common), so you need to start making good decisions now.
-Success in personal finance comes from many small victories, the get-rich-quick dream, is just that, a dream.
-You can do this, got get ‘em!
+Being a HENRY is not a bad thing — you must have done something right to earn that high income!
+Now, let's get the net worth growing, and you can ditch the HENRY status!
+It won't happen overnight (unless you hit the lottery…which is not common), so you need to start making good decisions now.
+Success in personal finance comes from many small victories.
+The get-rich-quick dream is just that — a dream.
+You can do this.
+Go get 'em!